murchandamus/bips/bip-update-process.md

 #### Active

-At the earliest three months after a BIP has been moved to Preliminary, a BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
+At the earliest, three months after a BIP has been moved to Preliminary, a BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.